Skip to content

 The Bottom Line

 The best defence is slowing down.
-Gibraltar's rental market creates urgency, but a bad tenancy is far more expensive than losing out on a flat you liked.
-If something feels off, trust that instinct, ask the question, and if the answers don't satisfy you, keep looking.
+Gibraltar's rental market creates genuine urgency, but a bad tenancy is far more expensive than losing out on a flat you liked.
+If something feels off, ask the question.
+If the answers do not satisfy you, keep looking.
+Should a dispute arise over deposit deductions or tenancy terms, the Rent Tribunal is the correct body to approach under the Landlord and Tenant Act 1983 and Rent Tribunal Regulations 1985, not the Magistrates Court or any other forum.

 Frequently Asked Questions